Adjective (noun)

 Susan B. Anthony (noun) (February 15, 1820 – March 13, 1906)

-1. She was a prominent, independent and well-educated American civil rights leader who played a pivotal role in the 19th century women's rights movement to secure women's right to vote in the United States.
+was a prominent, independent and well-educated American civil rights leader who played a pivotal role in the 19th century women's rights movement to secure women's right to vote in the United States.
 She traveled thousands of miles throughout the United States and Europe, and gave 75 to 100 speeches per year on women's rights for some 45 years

 Thyme (noun)